Susan G. Komen Cash Rewards Visa Credit Card from Bank of America

 - There is 3% balance transfer fee.

-- After one late payment, a penalty APR of 29.99% may apply indefinitely and there’s a late payment fee of up to $38.
+- After one late payment, a penalty APR of up to 29.99% may apply indefinitely and there’s a late payment fee of up to $38.

 - There’s a foreign transaction fee of 3% on all purchases made outside the U.S.